 Why High-Achieving High School Students Choose the Two-Year College Route

-In weighing the acceptance letters between four-year universities and honors programs at community colleges, many high-achieving high school students are choosing the latter for a variety of reasons.
+In weighing the acceptance letters between four-year universities and honors programs at community colleges, many high-achieving high school students choose the latter for various reasons.

 * Small class sizes.
-Newsweek reports that students may choose the two-year college route for more than purely financial reasons; the traditionally smaller class sizes at community colleges can also make for "a more nurturing environment."
-The Anne Arundel Community College Honors program, for example, boasts on its website that its classes are limited to 15 students only, which is a dramatic difference when compared to the 300 students you can find in a public university’s lecture hall.
+Newsweek reports that students may choose the two-year college route for more than purely financial reasons; community colleges' traditionally smaller class sizes can also make for "a more nurturing environment."
+For example, the Anne Arundel Community College Honors program boasts on its website that its classes are limited to 15 students only, which is a dramatic difference compared to the 300 students you can find in a public university’s lecture hall.

 * Intellectual Community.
-Some parents and teachers may advise students against choosing the two-year college route, fearing that students will miss out on the opportunities of learning from other bright students at a four-year college.
+Some parents and teachers may advise students against choosing the two-year college route, fearing that students will miss out on learning opportunities from other bright students at a four-year college.
 However, honors programs often offer their students a robust intellectual community.
-The Honors Experience Program at the Northern Essex Community College in Massachusetts is one of many programs where honors students have the opportunity to participate in specially organized social and cultural events, in addition to having access to a specially designated Honors Lounge.
+The Honors Experience Program at the Northern Essex Community College in Massachusetts is one of many programs where honors students have the opportunity to participate in specially organized social and cultural events and access a specially designated Honors Lounge.

 A New Community College Experience

-In today's era of tighter family budgets and skyrocketing tuition costs at four-year universities, more students and parents are realizing that community colleges deserve a second look.
-The traditional image of the community college as the enclave of low-skilled students in need of remediation is being supplanted by a new understanding that community colleges can offer even the most ambitious students unsurpassed opportunities to fulfill their academic aspirations.
+In today's era of tighter family budgets and skyrocketing tuition costs at four-year universities, more students and parents realize that community colleges deserve a second look.
+The traditional image of the community college as the enclave of low-skilled students needing remediation is supplanted by a new understanding that community colleges can offer even the most ambitious students unsurpassed opportunities to fulfill their academic aspirations.